-- 1. An understanding of the theoretical and/or experimental background of a particular topic or model, sufficient to form a hypothesis. - 2.
-An ability to critically analyze results of scientific inquiry in light of assumptions. - 3.
-An understanding of how scientific results can be extended to more general situations in contemporary society.
+- 1. Demonstrate an understanding of the theoretical and/or experimental background of a particular topic or model, sufficient to form or identify a hypothesis. - 2.
+Demonstrate an ability to critically analyze scientific results discussing strengths and weaknesses. - Demonstrate how scientific results can be extended to more general situations in contemporary society.
 Courses with NW designation address all of the above learning outcomes.